HSF/hsf.github.io/organization/_posts/2020/2020-05-07-coordination.md

 ### Next Meeting

-- Next regular meeeting slot is 21 May, *however this is the Ascension holiday in many European countries (and at CERN)* so no meeting.
+- Next regular meeting slot is 21 May, *however this is the Ascension holiday in many European countries (and at CERN)* so no meeting.
     - *We decided to have a meeting on 28 May, but dedicated to feedback from the LHCC review*.
     - Then next regular meeting will be 4 June